- Enjoy the newly refurbished Grande Arche, offering incredible views of central Paris and beyond

 While you're here, take the opportunity to visit the 1,200 m² museum of photojournalism - showing off works by some of the world's greatest photographers.
 Then glide back down to earth.

-Show your smartphone voucher at the ticketing desk to exchange it for an official ticket.
+Show your smartphone voucher at the ticketing desk, located under La Grande Arche at the top of the stairs, to exchange it for an official ticket.

 - Metro: Line 1 to La Défense + a 5-minute walk